American wine

 Wine has been produced in the United States since the 1500s, with the first widespread production beginning in New Mexico in 1628.
-Today, wine production is undertaken in all fifty states, with California producing 84 percent of all US wine.
+As of 2023, wine production is undertaken in all fifty states, with California producing 80.8% of all US wine.
 The North American continent is home to several native species of grape, including Vitis labrusca, Vitis riparia, Vitis rotundifolia, and Vitis vulpina, but the wine-making industry is based almost entirely on the cultivation of the European Vitis vinifera, which was introduced by European settlers.
 With more than 1100000 acre under vine, the United States is the fourth-largest wine producing country in the world, after Italy, Spain, and France.